 Historically, DocGo has pursued an acquisition strategy to obtain ambulance operating licenses from small operators.
 Future acquisitions may also include larger companies that may help drive revenue, profitability, cash flow and stockholder value.
+During the nine months ended September 30, 2022, DocGo completed three acquisitions, for an aggregate payment of \$34.1 million, excluding \$1.3 million held in escrow.

-DocGo did not complete any acquisitions during the six months ended June 30, 2022.
-During the 12 months ended December 31, 2021, DocGo completed one acquisition, for a purchase price of \$2.3 million, which contributed approximately \$0.3 million to 2021 revenues.
+During the 12 months ended December 31, 2021, DocGo completed one acquisition, for a purchase price of \$2.3 million.

-On July 6, 2022, the Company acquired Government Medical Services, LLC ("GMS") in exchange for \$19 million in cash.
-GMS was engaged in the business of providing licensed healthcare clinicians.
+On July 6, 2022, the Company acquired Government Medical Services, LLC ("GMS") in exchange for \$20.3 million in cash.
+GMS is in the business of providing licensed healthcare clinicians.
+We believe this acquisition will allow us to increase our presence in that market, while giving us improved access to governmental and municipal contracts.
+We have completed our preliminary allocation of the purchase consideration to the asset acquired and liabilities assumed as of the end of the third quarter of 2022.

+On July 13, 2022, the Company acquired Exceptional Medical Transportation, LLC ("Exceptional") in exchange for \$6.4 million in cash paid at closing, plus \$1.3 million held in escrow.
+Exceptional is in the business of providing medical transportation services in New Jersey.
 We believe this acquisition will allow us to increase our presence in that market.
-We are currently in the process of finalizing the accounting for this transaction and expect to complete our preliminary allocation of the purchase consideration to the asset acquired and liabilities assumed by the end of the third quarter of 2022.

-On July 13, 2022, the Company acquired Exceptional Medical Transportation, LLC ("Exceptional") in exchange for \$6.4 million in cash.
-Exceptional was in the business of providing medical transportation services.
-We believe this acquisition will allow us to increase our presence in that market.
-We are currently in the process of finalizing the accounting for this transaction and expect to complete our preliminary allocation of the purchase consideration to the assets acquired and liabilities assumed by the end of the third quarter of 2022.
+We have completed our preliminary allocation of the purchase consideration to the assets acquired and liabilities assumed as of the end of the third quarter of 2022.